AutoGIS-2017/final-assignment-Oyelowo/README.md

 By using the parameters, you can freely design yourself the style of the map, travel time intervals (classes) etc.  You can decided to either visualise joined travel mode or not.
 You can also choose what kind of classificaation(either pysal class or User_Defined).
-The pysal_class option uses pysal classification which can be found here:http://pysal.readthedocs.io/en/latest/library/esda/mapclassify.html#pysal.esda.mapclassify.
+The pysal_class option uses pysal classification which can be found on the [pysal page](http://pysal.readthedocs.io/en/latest/library/esda/mapclassify.html#pysal.esda.mapclassify).
 With the user_defined classification, you can choose yourself how you wish to make the classifixation, inlcuding the lowest limit, uppermost limit and also the interval/break.
 This can also be done as you want it on the label/legend. the uppermost level shows those values that are greater than that level(e.g 60< or >60).